PatrickJS/NG6-starter/README.md

 `npm install -g gulp karma karma-cli webpack`

 ## Installing
-* `fork` me
+* `fork` this repo
 * `clone` your fork
 * `npm install` to install dependencies

 ## Running the App
 NG6 uses Gulp to build and launch the development environment.
 After you have installed all dependencies, you may run the app.
-Running `gulp` will bundle the app with `webpack`, launch a development server, and to watch all files.
+Running `gulp` will bundle the app with `webpack`, launch a development server, and watch all files.
 The port will be displayed in the terminal.

 ### Gulp Tasks
 Here's a list of available tasks:
 * `webpack`
   * runs Webpack, which will transpile, concatenate, and compress (collectively, "bundle") all assets and modules into `client/bundle.js`.
 * `serve`
-  * starts a dev server with `browser-sync`, serving the client folder.
+  * starts a dev server via `browser-sync`, serving the client folder.
 * `watch`
   * listens for file changes, rebuilds with Webpack, then refreshes the browser.
-* `default` (which is the default task that runs when typing `gulp` without a parameter)
+* `default` (which is the default task that runs when typing `gulp` without providing an argument)
 	* runs `webpack`, `serve`, and `watch`--in that order.
 * `component`
-  * builds the boilerplate for a new Angular component.
+  * scaffolds a new Angular component.
 [Read below](#generating-components) for usage details.

 ### Testing
 To run the tests, run `npm test` or `karma start`.

-`Karma` combined with Webpack runs all files that match `*.spec.js` inside the `app` folder.
+`Karma` combined with Webpack runs all files matching `*.spec.js` inside the `app` folder.
 This allows us to keep test files local to the component--which keeps us in good faith with continuing to build our app modularly.
 The file `spec.bundle.js` is the bundle file for **all** our spec files that Karma will run.

-Be sure to include your `*.spec.js` files in the appropriate component directory.
+Be sure to define your `*.spec.js` files within their corresponding component directory.
 You must name the spec file like so, `[name].spec.js`.
-If you don't want to use the `.spec.js` extentsion, you must change the `regex` in `spec.bundle.js` to look for whatever file(s) you want.
+If you don't want to use the `.spec.js` suffix, you must change the `regex` in `spec.bundle.js` to look for whatever file(s) you want.
-`Mocha` is the testing suite and `chai` is the assertion library.
+`Mocha` is the testing suite and `Chai` is the assertion library.
 If you would like to change this, see `karma.conf.js`.

-## Generating Components
+### Generating Components

-Following a good practice allows us to guarantee certain things.
-We can take advantage of these guarantees and use a task to automate things.
-Because the components we make will almost always have the same structure, we can generate this boilerplate for you.
-The component boilerplate generates this:
+Following a consistent directury structure between components offers us the certainty of predictability.
+We can take advantage of this certainty by creating a gulp task to automate the "instantiation" of our components.
+The component boilerplate task generates this:
 ```
 ⋅⋅⋅⋅⋅⋅componentName/
 ⋅⋅⋅⋅⋅⋅⋅⋅componentName.js // entry file where all its dependencies load